-For a free initial consultation about your accident incident, call or text 1-800-706-3000 to speak with one of our knowledgeable truck accident attorneys.
+For a free initial consultation about your accident incident, call 1-800-706-3000 to speak with one of our knowledgeable truck accident attorneys.
 Our intake staff members are available 24 hours a day, 7 days a week and will connect you with one our lawyers who is best suited for handling your claim after a few initial questions about your case.

 If you prefer to contact us online, simply fill out the FREE CASE REVIEW form at the top right hand corner of this page and your claim will be reviewed right away.